OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 seconds.

-In IPS mode, it is possible to tell the engine what to do in case the memcap for the defrag engine is reached: "drop-flow", "pass-flow", "bypass", "drop-packet", "pass-packet", or "ignore" (default behavior).
+In IPS mode, it is possible to tell the engine what to do in case the memcap for the defrag engine is reached: "drop-packet", "pass-packet", or "ignore" (default behavior).

 ::